Skip to content

 Result<JsonResponse, JsonResponse>

-This allows you to return both successful and error responses using the framework's standardized JSON format.
+This lets you return successful and error responses with the same JSON format.

 JsonResponse